How to develop a successful, corporate digital L&D strategy that delivers real business impact

 “If you don’t have permission to learn, if you don’t have the psychological safety and the trust to do things differently and potentially to fail, then you’re going to be resistant to doing the change.”
-Digital-first learning strategies, Learning at Large Podcast with Sam Taylor
+Digital-first training strategies, Learning at Large Podcast with Sam Taylor

 2. Measurable/Flexible: with learning analytics available within most modern learning tools, digital learning enables you to track employee engagement with learning, shares, drop-off points, user comments and lots more.

 3. Connected:xAPI learning technologies enable you to connect the dots between all kinds of resources, experiences and activities that make up an individual’s learning journey and guide them from one relevant piece to the next to make learning continuous.